TuuHei/information-security/h2 Spiderwebs.md

 # a) Goat

-First step is to install Java to our virtual machine using following lines:
+First step is to install Java to our virtual machine using these commands:

 $ sudo apt-get update